jodigiordano/parameters_schema/README.md

 * You prefer a procedural approach (via a DSL) over a declarative one.
 * You want more control over the parameters of your API, at the type and format level.
-* You want to do things differently, you fucking hipster.
+* You want to do things differently, you darn hipster ;)

 ## Installation